 The valley has an interesting mix of plant life from beech to mixed podocarp forest.
 You can see great examples of these different types when walking along the Orongorongo Track where you’ll see lush nikau palms and ferns, magical beech forest and towering podocarps like rimu and totara.
 In the summer months the valley also puts on a beautiful display of flowering northern rata.

-The Rimutaka Forest Park Trust run a number of conservation projects in the park including the Kiwi Project.
+The Remutaka Forest Park Trust run a number of conservation projects in the park including the Kiwi Project.
 Over 100 kiwis have been successfully released into the park and the trust run a volunteer trapping programme to help protect the kiwis.